asgardeo/asgardeo-tomcat-oidc-agent/README.md

 ## How it works

-This section contains a detailed walk-through on how the Asgardio Tomcat OIDC Agent is handling key aspects of the web app.
+This section contains a detailed walk-through on how the Asgardeo Tomcat OIDC Agent is handling key aspects of the web app.

   * [Classify secure resources, unsecured resources](#classify-secure-resources-unsecured-resources)